-Weaving a powerful story is what I loved best as a child – backward engineering.
-Give me a manual on how to design and build a clock and my eyes glazed over.
+Perhaps that is why I am wired to write suspense and speculative fiction.
+Backward engineering has always been my forte.
+When I was a child, give me a manual on how to design and build a clock and my eyes glazed over.
 Give me a clock or better yet, let me find a clock I wasn’t supposed to tinker with and watch my eyes blaze as I tore it apart.
-The only thing hotter was my butt when my father caught me.
-But discovery always carries with it a price.
+The only thing hotter was my butt when my father caught me – discovery always carries with it a price.
+Sometimes I wish I could go back and write the beginning.

 Unfortunately, life does not work like a good seat of the pants suspense novel.
-Nor does it play out like the perfect outline.
+Nor does it play out like a perfectly plotted mystery.
 We start out with great promise, sure of what the ending will be.
 But more often than not, the story we write with our lives ends up as what is often called these days, a mashup.
 If only we knew with certainty how that last page will be written and could backward engineer everything before that.

 Or maybe not!

 Did life make it to this point like I thought it would when pen first went to paper?
-Will it conclude with a most perfect ending?
+Will it conclude with the perfect ending?
 “No” on the first count and “who knows” on the second.
-But for me, there is an epilogue that was settled long before this story called life began—
+But for me, there is an epilog that was settled long before this story called life began.
+My father loved and lived by its words …

 For to me to live is Christ, and to die is gain.